 A term life insurance policy is the most attractive option because it’s the most affordable form of coverage.

-These plans are bought with a pre-determined length of effectiveness.
 They are sold in a variety of lengths, but most companies sell a 10, 20, and 30-year term life insurance policy.

 The other option is a whole life policy, which is a permanent form of coverage.